History of Japan - Meiji Period 1868-1912 明治時代

 Early Japan until 710 | Nara Period 710-794 | Heian Period 794-1192 | Kamakura Period 1192-1336 | Muromachi Period 1336-1573 | Azuchi-Momoyama Period 1573-1603 | Edo Period 1603-1868 | Meiji Period 1868-1912 | Taisho and Early Showa Period 1912-1945 | Postwar Period 1945-Present

-The Meiji Period of Japanese history saw great change in the decades following the decisive defeat of the Tokugawa regime by pro-imperial forces at the Battle of Toba-Fushimi and the short Boshin War that followed as anti-Tokugawa forces pushed up from kyoto to Edo and beyond.
+The Meiji Period of Japanese history saw great change in the decades following the decisive defeat of the Tokugawa regime by pro-imperial forces at the Battle of Toba-Fushimi and the short Boshin War that followed as anti-Tokugawa forces pushed up from Kyoto to Edo and beyond.
+The surrender of the last of the Tokugawa die-hards at Goryokaku Fort in Hakodate in Hokkaido, signaled the end of Tokugawa dominance and the short-lived Republic of Ezo.

 With hostilities over, the young Meiji Emperor moved his court from the ancient capital of Kyoto to Edo, which was re-named Tokyo and became the new capital of Japan.